- ←

 Crumbl Semi-Sweet Chocolate Chunk Cookie

-To ensure success for their new cookie store, cousins Sawyer Hemsley and Jason McGowan knew they had to start with a great cookie recipe.
-Batch after batch, the partners baked milk chocolate chip cookies and shared them with taste testers for helpful advice on how to improve the recipe, until finally, they had created the very best cookie.
+Read moreTo ensure success for their new cookie store, cousins Sawyer Hemsley and Jason McGowan knew they had to start with a great cookie recipe.
+Batch after batch, the partners baked milk chocolate chip cookies and shared them with taste testers for helpful advice on improving the recipe until, finally, they had created the very best cookie.
 In 2017, the cousins opened their first Crumbl cookie store in Logan, Utah to sell their new milk chocolate chip cookies.
 Just 7 years and over 200 cookie recipes later, Crumbl had grown to over 900 stores throughout the U.S. and Canada, and the chain now sells over 1 million cookies a day.
 Each week, the rotating menu features 6 cookie flavors, but a few special cookies, like this classic Semi-Sweet Chocolate Chunk Cookie are almost always on the roster due to their popularity.

-To create my Crumbl Semi-Sweet Chocolate Chunk Cookie copycat recipe I started with the cookie chain’s list of ingredients.
-I designed a recipe using that information then systematically tweaked the formula through more than 35 batches, making minor adjustments each time.
-Through that process, I discovered the perfect ratio of brown sugar to white sugar improved texture and I found that baking the cookies at a higher temperature worked best for crispy edges and chewy middles.
-I also found that one egg isn’t enough, and two eggs are too much, so beating two eggs and measuring ¼ cup after the foam settled was the most reliable method.
+To create my Crumbl Semi-Sweet Chocolate Chunk Cookie copycat recipe, I started with the cookie chain’s list of ingredients.
+I designed a recipe using that information and then systematically tweaked the formula through more than 35 batches, making minor adjustments each time.
+Through that process, I discovered the best ratio of brown sugar to white sugar, and I found that baking the cookies at a higher temperature worked best for crispy edges and chewy middles.
+I also found that one egg isn’t enough, and two eggs are too much, so beating two eggs and measuring ¼ cup after the foam settled was the best method for consistent results.

-Crumbl uses a large scoop to portion these cookies, but you can use your hands to form the dough into mounds with rough tops, and then be sure to bake the cookies on parchment paper.
-I found silicone baking mats to be too slippery, causing the cookie to spread from the bottom and split.
-And don’t wander too far from the oven.
+Crumbl uses a large scoop to portion these cookies, but you can also use your hands to form the dough into mounds with rough tops.
+Be sure to bake the cookies on parchment paper.
+I found silicone baking mats too slippery, causing the cookies to spread from the bottom and split.
+Also, don’t wander too far from the oven.
 Your cookies are done when they’re light brown around the edges and still appear uncooked in the center, so keep at least one eye on them.

 The Old Spaghetti Factory Rich Meat Sauce

-Since 1969, The Portland, Oregon-based Old Spaghetti Factory has been filling bellies with a comfort food menu full of fabulous pasta choices, and this signature meat sauce has been the sauce of choice at the 43-unit chain for more than five decades.
+Read moreSince 1969, The Portland, Oregon-based Old Spaghetti Factory has been filling bellies with a comfort food menu full of fabulous pasta choices, and this signature meat sauce has been the sauce of choice at the 43-unit chain for more than five decades.

-To reverse-engineer the sauce for my Old Spaghetti Factory Rich Meat Sauce copycat recipe, I started by rinsing the original sauce in a wire mesh strainer to see what secrets could be revealed.
+To reverse-engineer the sauce for my Old Spaghetti Factory Rich Meat Sauce copycat recipe, I rinsed the original sauce in a wire mesh strainer to see what secrets could be revealed.
 Once the solids were visible, I noted the size and ratios of ground beef, onion, celery, and garlic, and I also noticed that there were no bits of tomato left behind.
 This meant the tomato was puréed, but rather than using canned tomato purée, I opted for richer tomato paste.
 Lemon juice helped match the zing of the original, and I rounded out the flavor with just a bit of sugar.

 This recipe will make 3½ cups of meat sauce, which is enough for several huge plates of pasta.
 Use it on spaghetti as they do at the restaurant, or whatever pasta shape you prefer.